EthanMcNamara/Personal-Projects-and-Past-Work/University Projects/README.md

 # University Projects
-A drescription of some solo projects/courseworks I completed while studying at The University of Leeds.
+Included here are a handful of projects I completed as part of my education at The University of Leeds.

 ## 3rd Year
 ### Individual Project - Visualisation of Your Favourite Algorithm